YasheerahYaqoot/acm_project/README.md

 - Open the `SlidingMode/Main.ipynb` file.
 - Run the code until the Unity part.
 There are two trajectories - for flying and landing.
 If you need to estimate your own trajectory - inherit the class `SlidingModeControl` and change three functions: `True_traj, Solve_derivatives and Loss`.
 All other parameters are easy to change too.
 See the example of `SlidingModeControl_Grounding` class.
 - Paste the file `control.cs` on the prefab of the drone in Unity.
 - Press Play and wait until there is a message with the IP address.
-Check it with the IP in `SlidingMode/Main.ipynb` file in Unity part.
+Compare it with the IP in `SlidingMode/Main.ipynb` file in Unity part.
 - When the Unity environment is ready - start sending the trajectory of the quadcopter.
 ### Running MPC
 - Install dependencies: `pip install casadi`